allthroughthenight/allthroughthenight.github.io/_posts/2022-03-01-print-and-sign.md

 I was asked to sign and return some legal documents.
 Foxit and Adobe let you sign digitally with their signature stamp feature.
 But since these were legal documents I was asked for a real signature.
 I didn't want to go down to the Officer Store to print, sign, and scan it, so I went back through some [hn](https://news.ycombinator.com/) posts that showed how to fake a real signature.

-[This](https://news.ycombinator.com/item?id=23160387) and [this](https://news.ycombinator.com/item?id=31083432) post show services that do what you need.
+These posts ([1](https://news.ycombinator.com/item?id=23160387), [2](https://news.ycombinator.com/item?id=31083432)) show services that do what you need.
 But since my documents has sensitive information I didn't want to upload them.
 Reading the posts more, they had comments on how to do the same locally.

 I tried [this](https://news.ycombinator.com/item?id=23161664) command but it looked too processed.